Internships

 •Watch the FERPonometry training video.
 (17 min)

-•Complete the FERPonometry worksheet (1 h) Download worksheet, complete it, and upload it to this google form (use ucsc login)
+•Complete the FERPonometry worksheet (45 min) Download worksheet, complete it, and upload it to this google form (use ucsc login)

 Complete the Responsible Conduct of Research handout and certification.
 (10-20 min) (use ucsc login)